kazgar/cnn_mnist/README.md

-I have created a a CNN that closelsy resembles the TinyVGG architecture.
+I have created a a CNN that closely resembles the TinyVGG architecture.
 After training, it achieves 98.7% accuracy on test set and 99.02% accuracy on training set.

 In order to use it, install all the dependencies listed in requirements.txt.